quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Note that some settings have two variations (one set locally, one requested by the remote peer).
 This is reflected in the `owner` field.
 As such, this field MUST be correct for all settings included a single event instance.
-If you need to log settings from two sides, you MUST emit two separate event instances.
+If the settings from two sides are required, they MUST be logged as two separate event instances.
 If the local peer decides to change its behavior based on remote peer's settings, a new event type can be used to reflect the outcome.